 MGT 6514.
-Advanced Financial Reporting for Multinational Corporations.
+Advanced Financial Reporting for Mergers and Acquisitions.
 Financial reporting information is organized and presented in consolidated financial statements.
 This course focuses on general purpose external financial reports, primarily the balance sheet, income statement, and statement of cash flows.
-Emphasis is placed on key topics of interest to the global financial executive for the purpose of becoming a discerning user of this financial information.
 We develop a thorough understanding of the consolidation process, whereby the financial statements of the parent entity are combined with acquired subsidiaries over which the parent has control.
 This process ensures individuals have a sound understanding of the acquisition method, in particular the determination of goodwill, goodwill impairment, and bargain purchase acquisitions.
-We address key differences between International Financial Reporting Standards (IFRS) and United States Generally Accepted Accounting Principles (GAAP).
 We study foreign currency transactions and the accounting-based hedging of these activities as well as the translation of financial statements for subsidiary operations prepared in a foreign currency.
 We conclude with a focus on the process underlying segmental financial reporting.
-The course objectives are for individuals to gain knowledge of the functions, limitations, and challenges of financial accounting, particularly in the context of accounting for business combinations and accounting issues related to international operations.
-The course objectives are reinforced through the text readings, homework problems, class problem-solving, and exams.
-[2] Chaney and Willis.
+[2] Pre- or corequisite: MGT 6410 and MGT 6411 (can be taken concurrently).

 MGT 6515.
 Audit Internship (MAcc).
-[Formerly MGT 415C] This course is a supervised ten week internship in the audit service line of an international public accounting firm.
+[Formerly MGT 415C] This course is a supervised ten-week internship in the audit/assurance service line of a public accounting firm.
 It promotes the application of concepts learned in the classroom to real-world settings.
 The experience hones technical skills, fosters professional development, and enhances communication, critical-thinking, and teamwork skills.
+Instructor approval is required for a non-Big 4 audit/assurance internship.
 Prerequisite: MGT 6419.
 [6] Pass/Fail.

 MGT 6516.
-Accounting Valuation Internship.
+Accounting Valuation Internship (MAcc).
 [Formerly MGT 415G] This course is a supervised ten week internship in the valuation service line of an international public accounting firm.
 It promotes the application of concepts learned in the classroom to real-world settings.
 The experience hones technical skills, fosters professional development, and enhances communication, critical-thinking, and teamwork skills.
+Instructor approval is required for a non-Big 4 accounting valuation-related internship.
 Prerequisite: MGT 6519.
 [6] Pass/Fail.